Shopify/hydrogen-v1/.changeset/serious-scissors-lie.md

 - Only server components that were the default export had access to the CSS Module automatically (i.e. it required extra work for named exports).
 - CSS Module was duplicated when used in multiple components.
-- RSC responses had all the CSS inlined, making them much bigger.
+- RSC responses had all the CSS inlined, making them much larger.

 The new CSS approach adds full support for CSS Modules without the previous restrictions and drawbacks.